Dolphiq/craft3-jsonclient/README.md

 Simple Json client plugin for Craft3 CMS.
 The plugin provides a simple Twig extension which allows you to fetch a Json url and use the result in your Twig template.

-This is a forked version from https://github.com/Dolphiq/craft3-jsonclient/

-It was forked to fix some issues, mostly regarding error handling and coding standards.

 ## Requirements
 * Craft 3.1+
 * PHP 7.0+